I said on Facebook last year that Sadhguru was my favorite person in the world.

 That’s one thing I hadn’t anticipated about going to India to see a guru: It’s like going to Hollywood and thinking you’re going to meet George Clooney.
 Yeah it might happen but the odds are slim to none.
 You want to talk with an enlightened being?
 Yeah, so do a million other people.

-It pains me to say it, but if you want to speak with a well-known guru you’d better be a celebrity.
+It pains me to say it, but if you want to meet with or speak with a well-known guru you’d better be a celebrity.
 Otherwise you’re just another unknown face, one of tens of thousands, that wants their precious time.
-If you want to spend time with a guru, try to find someone who isn’t well known and please let me know how you did it.

 Let’s get down to it.
 The top 10 teachings of Sadhguru…